okenk/shrimp/Data/data_README.md

 -   X_shrimp.csv: received from R. Bani 7/7/21.
 Oceanographic variables processed from ROMS model. year = larval release year.
 Y = VPE?
 Did not provide metadata explaining columns.
 I *believe* CS = cross shelf, LS = along shelf, TLT something about temperature, juv vs adult relates to depth range captured from model.
 (Adult is more narrow range.)

     -   This is a lot of variables for this few years?
 Do we really want monthly for the whole summer?
+    -   This data was superceded by a more pared down variable set, and then I opted to collate environmental data myself

--   data_per_state_area: folder of csv files, one file for each oceanographic variable with columns for each state area
+-   data_per_state_area: folder of csv files, one file for each oceanographic variable with columns for each state area.
+Alas, spatial model broke my computer.

 -   data_glorys.csv, data_roms.csv, data_roms_glorys.csv: received from R. Bani 4/25/22.
 Oceanographic variables.
     -   ROMS = 1980-2010, GLORYS = 1993-2019, ROMS + GLORYS = 1980-2019 BUT no corrections done to connect the two models.
 GLORYS used 1993 onward.
     -   BLT: bottom layer temp?, TLT: top layer temp?, CST: cross-shelf transport?, LST: long-shelf transport?
     -   precond: months, brood: months, spwn: months, lrvl_phase: months.
+    -   Because he did not provide any documentation before departing, this data is not used

+-   BEUTI_monthly.csv, CUTI_monthly.csv: CUTI and BEUTI, downloaded from https://oceanview.pfeg.noaa.gov/products/upwelling/cutibeuti on 11/17/23.

+-   nceiErsstv5_LonPM180_24fe_b874_defd.csv: SST data, downloaded from https://coastwatch.pfeg.noaa.gov/erddap/griddap/nceiErsstv5_LonPM180.html on 1/23/24.